-- An offer of a place, conditional on successful completion of the relevant key stage, OR - An offer with special medical conditions attached, OR - A place on the reserve list, OR

-• A decision not to offer a place on the course applied for, with a recommendation that the candidate might wish to apply for an alternative course, OR

-• A decision not to offer a place.
+- An offer of a place, conditional on successful completion of the relevant key stage (see 3 v), OR - An offer with special medical conditions attached (see 3 v), OR A place on the reserve list, OR - A decision not to offer a place on the course applied for, with a recommendation that the candidate might wish to apply for an alternative course, OR - A decision not to offer a place.

-Decision Feedback

-Brief feedback to assist in understanding the decision can be provided via a written request after your application process has been completed.
+Brief written feedback to assist in understanding the decision can be provided on written request after your application process has been completed.

 Requests for feedback must be received in writing within 14 days of the decision being communicated to the applicant.

-As the admissions process may still be ongoing, feedback may take some time and may not be processed until the end of the admission/appeal process.
+As the admissions process may still be ongoing, feedback may take some time although we will make every endeavour to respond to your request within six weeks.

-We are unable to provide feedback if it is your intention to appeal for a phase 2 appeal.
+We are unable to provide feedback if it is your intention to appeal for a second stage appeal.